Ajit594/Optimization-of-Multimodal-Transportation/README.md

 #  Optimization-of-Multi-modal-Transportation
-a project on supply chain management and multi-modal transportation cost minimization using mathematical programming.
+a project on supply chain management and multi-modal transportation cost minimization using mathematical programming solution devloped for Woodpecker's Hackathon
+## team name bytes

 ## Catalogue